Sign-in to Account

 Cold weather drives pests like house miceNorway ratscockroaches, and brown recluse spiders to search for warm, dry shelter.
 Because these pests often nest in corners, cracks, and cluttered areas, rooms like the basement, attic, and exterior storage areas often fall victim to pest infestations during winter months.
 While they’re a nuisance, these pests can also cause major destruction to your belongings if not caught in time.

 Spending the time to maintain your home’s appliances will not only protect you from having to pay for an expensive repair later on, but it will also keep your energy bill low and keep annoying pests out of your home.
 When it comes to protecting your home for winter, following these winter home safety tips will help keep your home in good working order.
-For more tips for the winter season, or to schedule a pest control treatment, contact your local Aptive Environmental branch today.
+For more tips for the winter season, or to schedule a pest control treatment, contact your local Aptive Pest Control branch today.

 Curated articles for you, from our pest experts.